HVACR Technician

 Sem 4

 Students will learn about the mechanical codes that regulate the installation of HVACR systems.
-Students will be exposed to the proper State mechanical codes as well as the International mechanical codes.
-The student will be introduced to EPA regulations, recovery requirements, leak detection, and repair.
-The intent of the course is to get students prepared to take and successfully pass the EPA 608 exam as well as R 410A refrigerant safety.
+They will be exposed to the proper state and national mechanical codes.
+The students will be introduced to EPA regulations, recovery requirements, leak detection, and repair.
+The course's intent is to prepare students to take and successfully pass the EPA 608 exam and A2L refrigerant safety.

 HV10-010: Alternative Heating Systems